DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

         queryPercent: 15
 ```

-For the above specs, the calculated `PercentToAlteration` would look something like:
+For the above specs, the calculated slice would look something like:

 ```
-PercentToAlteration {
+[
     0  -> Override: {}
     1  -> Override: {}
     2  -> Override: {}